elysemontano/elyse-lecture-notes/github/github-workflow.md

 First we need to stage the files that we want to send up to GitHub using `$ git add <filename>`

-While it doesn't look like it does anything when I do this, if I run git status again, I can see that I went from having an untracked file, to having GitHub recognize that this is going to be part of this process.
+While it doesn't look like it does anything when I do this, if I run git status again, I can see that I went from having an untracked file, to having git recognize that this is going to be part of this process.

 Next, we need to commit our changes.
 Git commit is what actually creates version control.
 Committing our changes is creating a label in GitHub for our changes.
 Since we are creating a label, our commit is going to take a message (-m).
 Our message will be placed inside of quotes that will communicate to yourself or other developers about the intent of the changes made on this commit.
 `$ git commit -m "message"`